The media may be interested in your story as a victim of crime – and any court case that follows.

 If you decide to speak to the media

 You should talk to your police contact or solicitor first.
-They can give you advice so you don't say anything that could cause problems with the investigation or prosecution.
+They can give you advice so you do not say anything that could cause problems with the investigation or prosecution.

-If you don't want to speak to the media
+If you do not want to speak to the media

 There are things you can do to try and stop unwanted media attention.